-This report synthesises a research initiative to assess the progress of implementing these access rights in nine countries in Asia - Bangladesh, China (Yunnan Province), India, Indonesia, Nepal, Philippines, Sri Lanka, Thailand, and Vietnam.
+This report synthesises a research initiative to assess the progress of implementing these access rights in nine countries in Asia - Bangladesh, China (Yunnan Province), India, Indonesia, Nepal, Philippines, Sri Lanka, Thailand, and Viet Nam.

-In carrying out the assessment, each of the countries established working groups of civil society organisations and advisory committee with diverse expertise in environmental, legal, social development and human rights.
+In carrying out the assessment, a coalition of civil society organisations was formed along with representatives of the state to ensure that a diversity of views is represented.
+Each of the countries has established working groups of civil society organisations and advisory committee with diverse expertise in environmental, legal, social development and human rights.
 This kind of multi-stakeholder coalition also allows for more effective uptake of the findings and recommendations that emerge from the assessment.

 The TAI assesses the legal framework, performance, and considers issues of capacity of both the state and of civil society.
 The assessments have been carried out using the established TAI methodology based on an agreed set of indicators of performance.
-Central to the TAI approach is the use of case studies, selected according to their relevance to the three access principles and their significance to the country's development.
-The assessments' findings are used for advocacy for legal, institutional and practice reforms, raising public awareness, and for engaging with national governments in constructive dialogues for reform.
+Central to the TAI approach is the use of case studies, selected according to their relevance to the three access principles.
+The assessments are used for advocacy for legal, institutional and practice reforms, raising public awareness, and for engaging with national governments in constructive dialogues for reform.

 This report provides important insights into environmental governance in Asia.
-It is now nineteen years since the Rio Declaration.
+It is now seventeen years since the Rio Declaration.
 Yet performance in ensuring the access rights has been mixed.
 While there has been significant progress in some areas, there are several areas where there are serious weaknesses.

 Across all the TAI countries in Asia, there has been greater recognition of access rights in the legal framework.
-The constitutions provide a sound basis of support for access rights, with newly passed constitutions in some of the countries containing more explicit provisions for access rights.
+The Constitutions provide a sound basis of support for access rights, with newly passed constitutions in some of the countries containing more explicit provisions for access rights.
 Important legislation has been passed in recent years in many of the countries supporting access to information, participation and justice.
 However, implementation of legislation continues to be an area of weakness.
-This is mostly attributed to issues of capacity among the state, civil society and the public, and a general lack of awareness of rights and procedures among the general public.
+This is mostly widely attributed to issues of capacity among the state, civil society and the public, and a general lack of awareness of rights and procedures among the general public.
 But in some cases, more systemic problems have been identified as failures in the legal system, particularly in settling disputes and supporting the rights of poorer people.
 Additionally, lack of confidence in the legal system and state institutions, and a lack of accountability remain major stumbling blocks.

-Generally, access to information across the Asian TAI is considered as improvement, with the state making greater efforts to release information for the general public and drawing advantages from utilising print and electronic media.
+Generally access to information across the Asian TAI is considered as improvement, with the state making greater efforts to release information for the general public and drawing advantages from utilising print and electronic media.
 On the whole, information is most readily accessible where it is concerned with environmental monitoring, such as air and water quality monitoring, or in the preparation of State of the Environment reports.
 Access to information also tends to be better in environmental emergencies, but with some important exceptions.
 However, conflicts of interest continue to hamper access to information.
 These are most closely associated with information that might be somehow related to political and economic interests of the state, or influential commercial interests.
 Information at facility level continues to be least accessible, an area of weakness across all the countries.
 Civil society and the media continue to play important roles in generating information, and in holding the state and private sector accountable.